 This post will provide a high-level overview of the three tiers we are recommending to our clients as they look to improve their talent mobility efforts in the face of pandemic uncertainty.

-Beyond merely promoting employees or shifting them from one geographic territory to another, talent mobility in recent years has evolved with a laser-like focus on the development of robust internal talent pipelines and opportunity marketplaces.
-While traditional internal mobility programs tend to stress the mere act of discovering an organization’s hidden gems, internal mobility in 2020 is all about cost-effectively polishing those gems and preparing them for vertical, horizontal and, as mentioned in the introduction, even temporary/project-based opportunities.
+Beyond merely promoting employees or shifting them from one geographic territory to another, talent mobility in recent years has evolved with a laser-like focus on the development of robust internal talent marketplaces.
+While traditional talent mobility programs tend to stress the mere act of discovering an organization’s hidden gems, career mobility in 2020 is all about cost-effectively polishing those gems and preparing them for vertical, horizontal and, as mentioned in the introduction, even temporary/project-based opportunities.

 Tier Two – Upskill Employees With Project-Based Assignments